Most orders arrive within 3-6 business days via UPS Ground

 How to Install Radiant Barrier

-Note: If you choose to install over the attic floor, keep in mind that condensation may form under a perforated radiant barrier based on sudden extreme temperature differences between the air below the barrier and above the barrier typically found in colder climates in the winter.
+CAUTION: If you choose to install over the attic floor, keep in mind that condensation may form under the radiant barrier based on sudden extreme temperature differences between the air below the barrier and above the barrier typically found in colder climates in the winter.
 Read more about condensation buildup).

 General Installation Tips